 But if you’re after a peaceful camping experience while enjoying some sandstone formations, then Salvator Rosa is just the place.

-SALVATOR ROSA (CARNARVON NATIONAL PARK): TIPS FOR YOUR FIRST VISIT
+SALVATOR ROSA: TIPS FOR YOUR FIRST VISIT

 Carnarvon National Park is no doubt the most popular national park in Central Queensland.